mdn/content/files/en-us/web/media/images/aspect_ratio_mapping/index.md

 The aspect ratio is then used to calculate the height and therefore the correct size is applied to the `<img>` element, meaning that the aforementioned jank will not occur, or be minimal if the listed dimensions are not fully accurate, when the image loads.

-The aspect ratio is only used to reserve space for the image on load.
+The aspect ratio is used to reserve space only on the image load.
 Once the image has loaded, the intrinsic aspect ratio of the loaded image, rather than the aspect ratio from the attributes, is used.
 This ensures that it displays at the correct aspect ratio even if the attribute dimensions are not accurate.

 While developer best practices from the last decade may have recommended omitting the `width` and `height` attributes of an image on an HTML {{htmlelement("img")}}, due to aspect ratio mapping, including these two attributes is considered a developer best practice.